0xcf/decal-web/_announcements/week-1.md

 Here are some notes for the week:

+- You should now have access to Ed and Gradescope!
 - Normal schedule begins this week.
 - The lecture is 7-8pm Tuesday, and the lab is 8-9pm Tuesday.
 - [Lab 1 is open](https://decal.ocf.berkeley.edu/labs/1) and is **due 09/06 at 11:59PM PDT.**